AxelInCoding/AxelInCoding/README.md

 ## Alexandors Kotis

-My name is Alexandros Kotis, and i'm a Student/Developer of University from Milan, Italy📍
+My name is Alexandros Kotis, and i'm a Student/Developer of State University from Milan, Italy📍

 ## About me